-If you tried this class and liked it, please subscribe to the channel so you will receive an email message when a new video is posted.
+If you tried this class and liked it, please show your support by subscribing to the channel so you will receive an email message whenever a new video is posted.

 Recently my husband hurt his back, and as he limped around someone sarcastically asked him, “what, the magic of yoga couldn’t fix you?”
 Well no Ian, it couldn’t, but thanks for your sincere and heartfelt concern.
 When yoga isn’t enough, you need a little help in the pain relief area.

 Everyone suffers from some kind of malady at one time or another, and no matter how much you stretch, massage, ice or elevate it, the pain persists.
 In those cases I have two all natural pain relief products I recommend to clients.

 The first is Myo-Med Pro Pain Relief creme.
 I was introduced to this product by my phenomenal massage therapist and I love it.
 It’s not greasy, works really fast and does not smell as strong as other similar products.
 Here is a link if you want to check it out: https://amzn.to/2JuqmsG

 The second is DoTerra’s Deep Blue Rub.
 Like Myo-Med, this product is formulated with essential oils, but along with the standard camphor and wintergreen for pain reief, Deep Blue has helichrysum which is known for its healing properties.
 Unfortunately, it’s also for it’s price which runs about $100.00 for 5 ml.
 YIKES!

 This is why this product is markedly more expensive.
 My clients who have issues with arthritis and other chronic inflammation disorders have had really good results with Deep Blue.
 Here’s a link if this seems like something you would like to try: https://amzn.to/2HiDBYB

 The next time you find yourself in pain, and the “magic of yoga” has failed you as well, you can give one of these natural pain relief products a try and hopefully find some comfort.